 National Pollutant Discharge Elimination System Permit (NPDES)

-The State Water Board administers regulations and permitting for the USEPA (55 CFR 47990) for pollution generated from storm water under the National Pollutant Discharge Elimination System (NPDES).
+The State Water Board administers regulations and permitting for the U.S. EPA (55 CFR 47990) for pollution generated from storm water under the National Pollutant Discharge Elimination System (NPDES).
 The nine Regional Water Boards implement the State Water Board’s jurisdiction and require that an operator of any construction activities with ground disturbances of 1.0 acre or more obtain a General Permit through the NPDES Storm Water Program.
 The General Permit requires that the implementations of BMPs be employed to reduce sedimentation into surface waters and control erosion.
 The preparation of a SWPPP addresses control of water pollution that includes the effects of sediments in the water during construction activities.
 These elements are further explained within Section 7.6.9, Hydrology and Water Quality.

 California Building Standards Code